dipranjan/opensourcemlbook/_build/html/_sources/contents/Reinforcement Learning/Finite Markov Decision Processes/Finite Markov Decision Processes.md

 On the other hand, the state signal should not be expected to inform the agent of everything about the environment, or even everything that would be useful to it in making decisions.
 If the agent is playing blackjack, we should not expect it to know what the next card in the deck is.
 If the agent is answering the phone, we should not expect it to know in advance who the caller is.
 If the agent is a paramedic called to a road accident, we should not expect it to know immediately the internal injuries of an unconscious victim.
 In all of these cases there is hidden state information in the environment, and that information would be useful if the agent knew it, but the agent cannot know it because it has never received any relevant sensations.
 In short, we don’t fault an agent for not knowing something that matters, but only for having known something and then forgotten it!

-What we would like, ideally, is a state signal that summarizes past sensations compactly, yet in such a way that all relevant information is retained.
-This normally requires more than the immediate sensations, but never more than the complete history of all past sensations. **A state signal that succeeds in retaining all relevant information is said to be Markov**, or to have the Markov property (we define this formally below).
+<span style="color:blue">What we would like, ideally, is a state signal that summarizes past sensations compactly, yet in such a way that all relevant information is retained.
+This normally requires more than the immediate sensations, but never more than the complete history of all past sensations. **A state signal that succeeds in retaining all relevant information is said to be Markov**, or to have the Markov property</span> (we define this formally below).
 For example, a checkers position—the current configuration of all the pieces on the board—would serve as a Markov state because it summarizes everything important about the complete sequence of positions that led to it.
 Much of the information about the sequence is lost, but all that really matters for the future of the game is retained.
 Similarly, the current position and velocity of a cannonball is all that matters for its future flight.
-It doesn’t matter how that position and velocity came about. *This is sometimes also referred to as an “independence of path” property because all that matters is in the current state signal; its meaning is independent of the “path,” or history, of signals that have led up to it.*
+It doesn’t matter how that position and velocity came about. <span style="color:blue">*This is sometimes also referred to as an “independence of path” property because all that matters is in the current state signal; its meaning is independent of the “path,” or history, of signals that have led up to it.*</span>

 We now formally define the Markov property for the reinforcement learning problem.
 To keep the mathematics simple, we assume here that there are a finite number of states and reward values.
 This enables us to work in terms of sums and probabilities rather than integrals and probability densities, but the argument can easily be extended to include continuous states and rewards.
 Consider how a general environment might respond at time $t + 1$ to the action taken at time $t$.
 In the most general, causal case this response may depend on everything that has happened earlier.
 In this case the dynamics can be defined only by specifying the complete probability distribution: